-During the fall and spring semesters, students are to rotate through three labs, with rotations lasting, on average, 9 weeks.
+Students rotate through three labs during the fall and spring semesters, and each rotation lasts 9 weeks on average.
 However, students may petition the Director if they wish to do two rotations in the same lab, which generally means the student will join that laboratory in year 02.
-This requires petitioning the Director for permission and a written letter from the laboratory mentor stating that they will commit to financially support a student in year 02.
+This requires petitioning the Director for permission and a written letter from the laboratory mentor stating that they will commit to financially support the student in year 02.

-If necessary, a fourth rotation is an option from the end of May through July of the first year.
-This occurs only when a student has difficulty in identifying a dissertation lab before the end of the spring semester of year 01.
+A fourth rotation only occurs as necessary when a student has difficulty identifying a dissertation lab before the end of the spring semester of their first year.
 The student must consult with Charly Viola as soon as possible to obtain approval for the additional rotation.
-At the end of each rotation, students should have a discussion with the laboratory PI to establish whether the laboratory is a good fit for the student's dissertation research, as well as their rotation performance.
-Students cannot make their final selection of a dissertation laboratory until the end of the third rotation.
+At the end of each rotation, students should have a discussion with the laboratory PI about their rotation performance and if the laboratory is a good fit for their dissertation research.
+Students cannot make their final mentor selection until the end of the third rotation.